What can my child do on their own, if only I let them?

 options for water;

-Either a water dispenser like the glass one below that sits on top of the counter, or a water pump like the ones below on the right that pull that water up from hidden jugs below.
-We went with the later which seems more like a real working faucet to me!
+Either a water dispenser like the glass one below that sits on top of the counter or a water pump like the ones on the right that pulls that water up from hidden jugs below.
+We went with the latter, which seems more like a real working faucet to me!

-1. Before whipping out my paint brush I wanted to drill a hole for the water dispenser (it's not necessary but adds stability which I thought was worth it- I requested help from my best friend Jack since I don't have the tools or confidence to do this on my own).
+1. Before whipping out my paintbrush, I wanted to drill a hole in the water dispenser (it's not necessary but adds stability which I thought was worth it- I requested help from my best friend Jack since I don't have the tools or confidence to do this on my own).
 He used a 2" hole saw to drill the hole.

 He also added a piece of PVC pipe to fit